mayukataoka/appium-1.6-XCUITest-demo/README.md

 I created a sample iOS Appium test with Java.
 I could not find a sample code for the newly announced 1.6 Appium in December 2016.
 So I updated the old non-functional sample code originally written by Saucelabs and made it work with the latest Appium 1.6.
-Verified the test execution with Xcode 8, iOS SDK 10.0 and iOS simulator iphone plus 7 on SauceLabs.
+Verified the test execution with iOS SDK 10.0 and iOS simulator iphone plus 7 on SauceLabs.
 I also got the test running against Saucelab devices on Jenkins.
 Please feel free to look at the Jenkins config for your reference.

 ##To compile and run all tests, run: